-We prepared the accompanying consolidated financial statements in accordance with U.S. generally accepted accounting principles ("GAAP").
+We prepared the accompanying consolidated financial statements in accordance with U.S. generally accepted accounting principles ("GAAP") and applicable rules and regulations of the Securities and Exchange Commission ("SEC").
 The consolidated financial statements include the accounts of Unity Software Inc., its wholly owned subsidiaries, and entities consolidated under the voting interest model.
 We have eliminated all intercompany balances and transactions.
 In our opinion, all adjustments, which include normal recurring adjustments necessary for a fair presentation, have been included.